 ML: With technology changing so rapidly, how are international payments still a major problem for small businesses?

 SX: Small businesses play a very important role in the US economy, and yet their needs are often ignored.
 Banks tailor their services to big companies, especially when it comes to lending and global transfers.

 High transaction costs, the inefficient SWIFT system, unfair foreign exchange rates, and unnecessary wait times are just a few of the pain points plaguing small businesses when sending international wire transfers.
 Veem is putting a stop to that.

 ML: What inspired the founder of Veem to solve this problem?

-Marwan Forzley, Veem’s co-founder and CEO, has a long history with ecommerce and mobile payments.
-He founded Veem because he wanted to provide an easy, fast, and secure payment method that helps small businesses thrive in a new, global economy, while also getting rid of an outdated system that favors the big guys.
+Marwan Forzley, Veem’s co-founder and CEO, has a long history with eCommerce and mobile payments.
+He founded Veem because he wanted to provide an easy, fast, and secure payment method that helps small businesses thrive in a new, global economy.
+He also found it got rid of an outdated system that favors the big guys.